cdmill/Fridge/README.md

 ## Downloading FRIDGE

-Direct downloads can be found on the releases page.
+Direct downloads can be found on the [https://github.com/cdmill/fridge/releases/tag/v1.0](releases) page.

 After downloading and extracting, drag the `.app` file to your Applications folder.

 ## Contributing

-Feel free to share, open issues, and contribute to this project.
+Feel free to share, open issues, and contribute to this project 💕